 One of the best ways to learn about a prospective career is to do an internship.
 Most colleges will require at least one, paid, or unpaid.
 Regardless, it looks great on a resume.
 I had multiple internships being an education major, and they were essential to my maturing skills as a teacher.
 My internships also led the way to my first job teaching.
 Internships allow a student to decide if that is the actual career for them, as well as to make connections that are beyond valuable.
 So, how do you get an internship?

 I’m not going to lie.
-If you know someone, now might be the time to put a word out, that your student is looking.
+If you know someone, now might be the time to put a word out, that your student is looking for.
 We tell our girls over and over: “It’s who you know.”
 My daughter is currently waiting on a confirmation for a position with a major sports team because a friend works there.
 It’s an unpaid internship but being able to use that team and position on her resume will be priceless.

 Don’t know anyone on the inside that can help?
 Don’t worry, because USF has great resources.
 Career and Internship Fair Week is held in both Fall and Spring.
 The next Career & Internship Fair is Wednesday, February 5, 2020, from 10 am to 3 pm in the Yuengling Center (formally the Sun Dome).
 The Career Services office has a wealth of information offered.
 You must register through Handshake, which is basically Indeed for students.
-Find the info is here.
 Remember to dress for business to all events and bring your resumes.
-For more information on internships/jobs click here.
+More information on internships.

 We’ve got some great information on what to wear if you are attending one of the job fairs.
 Students may also sign up for an internship/practicum class offered in their major.
 These classes give you credits towards your degree while also connecting you with companies in the field.